Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: End-to-End Self-Supervised Learning Method

+\textit{Arbitrary Sampling and Backbone-based Feature Extraction.} To simulate real-world scenarios where drone and satellite images are not paired, we independently and arbitrarily sample drone and satellite images at each training epoch to construct unpaired batches.
+Each image is subsequently processed by a shared backbone network to extract features.
+The backbone processing procedure can be described as

-\textit{Cross-View Feature Memory Initialization}.
-At the beginning of each training epoch, the feature memories for both views are initialized.
-Specifically, the cluster representations of the drone view \(\{ \phi_1^d, \phi_2^d, \cdots, \phi_K^d \}\) and the satellite view \(\{ \phi_1^s, \phi_2^s, \cdots, \phi_L^s \}\) are stored in the drone memory dictionary \(\mathcal{M}_d\) and satellite memory dictionary \(\mathcal{M}_s\), respectively, for view-specific memory initialization.
-This process can be formalized as:
+\textit{Cross-View Cluster Memory Initialization}.
+At the beginning of each training epoch, the feature memories for both views are initialized into $K$ clusters and $L$ clusters, respectively.
+Specifically, the cluster centroids of the drone-view \(\{ \phi_1^d, \cdots, \phi_K^d \}\) and the satellite-view \(\{ \phi_1^s, \cdots, \phi_L^s \}\) are stored in the drone memory dictionary \(\mathcal{M}_d\) and the satellite memory dictionary \(\mathcal{M}_s\), respectively, for view-specific memory initialization.
+This process can be formalized as